System Design Space

 Prompt Content

-Static (instructions, few-shot) vs dynamic content.
-RAG: lexical vs neural, embeddings, vector storage, hierarchical summarization.
+Static content such as instructions and few-shot examples versus dynamic content.
+RAG: lexical and neural retrieval, embeddings, vector storage, and hierarchical summarization.

 6